hotoo/eggjs-gf.vim/README.md

 ## USAGE

-`gf` to open the define file which path under the cursor.
+`gf` to open the define file which eggjs controller, service, proxy, enums path under the cursor.

 ## LICENSE